 “Working at an overnight camp is a unique and valuable opportunity for these young adult participants.
-Having a vocational coach live and working alongside them, allows for support beyond the work placement, such as offering real-life guidance of healthy eating, fitness, leisure time and social relationships.” -Dr. Audra Kaplan, Director of Tikvah Support and Camper Care
+Having a vocational coach live and working alongside them, allows for support beyond the work placement, such as offering real-life guidance of healthy eating, fitness, leisure time and social relationships.” -Dr. Audra Kaplan, Founding Director, Tikvah Support Program

-Prior to Camp, our disabilities and inclusion team has conversations with the participants and their parents to learn about each person’s prior experience, interests and goals for the summer.
+Prior to Camp, our disability support team has conversations with the participants and their parents to learn about each person’s prior experience, interests and goals for the summer.
 Then the Vocational Coordinator works with Camp staff to learn about the expectations and skills needed for tasks, designs personalized work opportunities and provides coaching for the participants and their co-workers.

 Participants in TVP are placed in various jobs around Camp, such as Gan (Daycare), Kitchen, Sorchaniya (Mailroom), Omanut (Art), Camp Office, Café Darom and other job-sites specific to their strengths.
 They also participate in weekly sessions led by our Vocational Coordinator, focusing on skills such as professionalism, managing money and self-advocacy.
 In addition, participants receive guidance on peer relationships and healthy living.

 “I like my job at Camp.
 My job is working in the art center.
 I help the campers, wash brushes, and help finish projects.
 I feel good at my job because I know how to do it, and I have a job at home in at pottery place.
 This summer I learned about doing the coffee shop and setting tables.
 Working at Camp is important for me because I want to be in a regular job at home.” – Carly G., Jacksonville FL